paqtteam/prosemirror-sync/README.md

   bandwidth and function calls).
 - Option to write the concrete value each time a delta is submitted.
 - Pluggable storage for ReactNative, assuming single-session.
+- Warning when closing tab with unsynced changes (works by default?).
 - Vacuuming controls for old deltas & snapshots.
+- Add a BlockNote convenience wrapper.
-- Implementing it as a ProseMirror plugin instead of a TipTap extension, so raw ProseMirror usecases can also use it.
+- Convert it to a ProseMirror plugin instead of a TipTap extension, so raw ProseMirror usecases can also use it.
 - Handling edge cases, such as old clients with local changes on top of an older version of the document where the steps necessary for them to rebase their